 - Practice skills by engaging in activities

 We ask for a donation of £2 a week.
 This is to contribute to refreshments and activities

 For information call Harvinder Kaur - email: firstname.lastname@example.org | tel: 020 3074 2583

 - Open Monday-Friday, 9am-3.30pm

 The Green Pepper Café provides light refreshments, drinks, snacks and hot meals at a reasonable price.
-We also can provide refreshments for functions/meetings.
-You can contact Jenny Smith on 020 8489 8227.
+Contact Jenny Smith on 020 8489 8227.